chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 ### Amazon EventBridge

-It is a serverless service that uses events to connect application componenets together, making it easier for you to build scalable event driven applications.
+It is a serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.

 ## Business Applications